Terafora/Yomisaver-Free/README.md

 1. Clone or download this repository
 2. Open Chrome and navigate to `chrome://extensions/`
 3. Enable "Developer mode" in the top right corner
-4. Click "Load unpacked" and select the directory containing this project
+4. Click "Load unpacked" and select the directory containing this project and delect the dist folder
 5. Run `npm install` to install dependencies
 6. Run `npm run build` to build the extension

+*or if you're using in your Chrome based browser**

+5.

 ## Usage